Churchill Falls Generating Station: Toponymy

-Originally called the Mishtashipu (Big River) by the Innu, in 1821 the river was called Hamilton by Captain William Martin of HMS Clinker, after Sir Charles Hamilton the Governor of Newfoundland from 1818 to 1823.
+Originally called the Mishta-shipu (Big River) by the Innu, in 1821 the river was called Hamilton by Captain William Martin of HMS Clinker, after Sir Charles Hamilton the governor of Newfoundland from 1818 to 1823.
 The waterfall itself was called Grand Falls.
 In 1965, after the death of Winston Churchill the falls, river, town, and generating station were all renamed again.

 History

 Early investigations

 In 1931, the Dominion of Newfoundland issued a 30-cent stamp depicting the falls.

 In 1915, Wilfred Thibaudeau surveyed the Labrador Plateau.
 He designed a channel scheme to divert water before it arrived at the falls.
-The scheme would use the natural capacity of the drainage basin, which covers over 23300 sqmi, eliminating the need for the construction of dams.
+The scheme would use the natural capacity of the drainage basin, which covers over 23300 mi2, eliminating the need for the construction of dams.
 The advantage of the site was the river's drop of more than 300 metres in less than 32 km, and steady supply of water.
 These findings were confirmed in a 1947 survey, but development did not proceed due to the remoteness of the site and the distance from markets for the power.

 In 1954, the region was opened up by the completion of the Quebec North Shore and Labrador Railway which runs north from Sept-Îles, Quebec 575 km north through Labrador to Schefferville, Quebec.
 In 1963, a 225 MW generating station was built at Twin Falls to supply power to iron mining industries in western Labrador.

+Boundary with Canada and Quebec

+Prior to 1949, Newfoundland was a nation separate from Canada known as the Dominion of Newfoundland, and the Newfoundland-Quebec boundary was an international border.
+However in 1949, Newfoundland and Labrador became a province of Canada so that the Newfoundland and Labrador–Quebec border became an interprovincial border.